AyuGram/AyuGramDocs/shared/ghost.md

 Be cautious.
 If you decide to open any other Telegram client with this feature turned on, you'll get an online blinking effect, where **AyuGram** tries to put you **offline**, and the **other client** trying to put you **online**.
 !!!

-## Mark read after actions
+## Read on Interact

-If you don't want others to know you're using a **Ghost Mode**, you can enable this option to read messages after certain actions and blink online.
+If you don't want others to know you're using a **Ghost Mode**, you can enable this option to read messages after certain actions and appear online for a second.

-## Schedule messages
+## Schedule Messages

 Allows you to send messages without appearing online by using scheduled messages.
 Works only if a full **Ghost Mode** is active.